ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-#### Example command to copy a specific revision of the design document by using the command line
+See the following example command to copy a specific revision of the design document by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/recipes/_design/recipes?rev=1-e23b9e942c19e9fb10ff1fde2e50e0f5" \